Finding a Top Financial Advisor Firm in Oklahoma City, Oklahoma

 Align Wealth Management Background

-William Puckett, the founder, is “triple board certified” - a rare feat.
-He is a certified financial planner (CFP), a certified public accountant with personal financial specialist credentials (CPA/PFS) and he’s an attorney.
+William Puckett, the firm's founder, is “triple board certified,” which is a rare feat.
+He is a certified financial planner (CFP), a certified public accountant with personal financial specialist credentials (CPA/PFS) and an attorney.

 Align Wealth Management Investment Philosophy

 Align Wealth Management believes that capital markets are efficient and that risk control, costs and taxes matter.
 Those tenets feed into the firm’s overall philosophy of how to manage your portfolio.

 Similar to most financial advisors, your portfolio will be exposed to numerous asset classes in order to reduce risk.
 Align Wealth diversifies across 12,000 securities, representing companies operating in 47 countries around the world.
 The firm also includes small-company stocks within portfolios to help maximize potential for long-term returns.
 One major priority is to minimize excessive taxes and costs.